winterbe/nake/README.md

 Nake is a simplified version of [Make](https://www.gnu.org/software/make/) ([Cake](http://coffeescript.org/documentation/docs/cake.html), [Jake](https://github.com/280north/jake), [Rake](http://rake.rubyforge.org/)) for the Java 8 [Nashorn](http://docs.oracle.com/javase/8/docs/technotes/guides/scripting/nashorn/toc.html) Javascript Engine.

-You define tasks in a project specific `Nakefile` and call them from the command line.
+You define tasks in a project specific `nakefile.js` and call them from the command line.
 Tasks are written in Javascript and run natively on the JVM by utilizing Nashorns `jjs -scripting` command.
 This enables you to utilize everything from the JDK 8 API or any external Java libraries.

 Usage
 ===========